 - Do not try to clean the metal canister or let it get wet.
 The inhaler may stop spraying if it is not cleaned correctly. - If you have more than 1 albuterol sulfate inhalation aerosol inhaler, wash each device at separate times to prevent putting the wrong canister together with the wrong plastic actuator.
-This way you can be sure you will always know the correct number of remaining doses of albuterol sulfate inhalation aerosol. - Wash the actuator at least 1 time each week as follows: - o Take the canister out of the actuator, and take the cap off the mouthpiece. - o Hold the actuator under the faucet and run warm water through it for about 30 seconds.
-See Figure J.
+This way you can be sure you will always know the correct number of remaining doses of albuterol sulfate inhalation aerosol. - Wash the actuator at least 1 time each week as follows: - Take the canister out of the actuator, and take the cap off the mouthpiece.